minio/docs/source/reference/minio-mc/mc-replicate-edit.rst

 Modify an Existing Replication Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc replicate edit` to modify an existing replication rule.
+Use :mc:`mc replicate edit` to modify an existing replication rule.

 .. code-block:: shell
    :class: copyable